New models help carmaker BYD bounce back from 2012 profit plunge

-BEIJING (Reuters) - BYD Co Ltd (1211.HK) (002594.SZ), a Chinese carmaker backed by billionaire Warren Buffett, said new and upgraded models were winning back buyers and would boost first-quarter profit after a plunge in 2012 earnings.
+BEIJING, March 24 (Reuters) - BYD Co Ltd , a Chinese carmaker backed by U.S. billionaire Warren Buffett, said new and upgraded models were winning back buyers and would boost first-quarter profit after a plunge in 2012 earnings.

 The company said on Sunday prospects for 2013 were improving as models including the Suri compact car and S6 SUV, which hit the showroom in the second half of 2012, won back some of its lost customers.